Eric Rhode

-Eric Rhode (born 10 May 1934) is a British writer on traditional cosmology and psychoanalysis.
+Eric Rhode (born 10 May 1934) is a British writer on traditional cosmology, psychoanalysis and the history of the cinema.

 Life and work

-Rhode's writing is unusual in its striving towards the integration of a wide variety of interests and intellectual disciplines.
-Coming from a background of many years' work as a critic, author and broadcaster on film and the arts, he undertook a personal psychoanalysis with Donald Meltzer and extended his understanding of psychoanalysis through training as a child psychotherapist at the Tavistock Clinic under Martha Harris.
-A major concern in his writing is to show how the grammar of psychopathology is a key to major insights of general interest.
+After Rhode had worked as a critic, author and broadcaster on film and the arts, he undertook a personal psychoanalysis with Donald Meltzer and trained as a child psychotherapist at the Tavistock Clinic under Martha Harris.
 His later work addresses the interface between the structures discernible in dreams, children's play, aesthetics, ethnographic ritual, and philosophy.